itaysk/kube-conditioner/Readme.md

 ## Datasources

 The controller is pluggable by design in regards to how to determin the status of the condition.
 The current implementation supports running queries against Prometheus in a pretty basic way.
 This area needs work and additional datasources may be added.

+The Prometheus datasource is documented under [./pkg/datasource/prometheus/Readme.md](./pkg/datasource/prometheus/Readme.md)

 ## Installing